cpldcpu/tinytapeout_mcpu5/README.md

   <img width=400 src='https://user-images.githubusercontent.com/4086406/188716014-33053217-c1a6-4cac-afc2-257b7203d407.png'>
 </p>

-The CPU is based on the Harvard Architecture separates data and program memories.
+The CPU is based on the Harvard Architecture with separate data and program memories.
 The data memory is completely internal to the CPU.
-The program memory is external and is accessed through the I/O. All data has to be loaded as constants through the opcode.
+The program memory is external and is accessed through the I/O. All data has to be loaded as constants through machine code instructions.

-Two of the input pins are used for clock and reset, the remaining ones are reserved for instrcutions and are six bit in length.
+Two of the input pins are used for clock and reset, the remaining ones are reserved for instructions and are six bit in length.
 The output is multiplexed between the program counter (when clk is '1') and the content of the main register, the Accumulator.
-Accessing the Accu allows reading the program output.
+Accessing the Accumulator allows reading the program output.

-## Programmer Model
+## Programmers Model

 <p align="center">
   <img src='https://user-images.githubusercontent.com/4086406/188716065-a4d7755b-9020-4291-94e4-f22cf04bb168.png'>
 </p>

-Besides simplifing the external interface, the Harvard Architecture implemention also removes the requirement to interleave code and data access on the bus.
+Besides simplifying the external interface, the Harvard Architecture implementation also removes the requirement to interleave code and data access on the bus.
 Every instruction can be executed in a single clock cycle.
-Due to this, no state machine for microsequencing is required and instrcutions can be decoded directly from the inst[5:0] input.
+Due to this, no state machine for micro-sequencing is required and instructions can be decoded directly from the inst[5:0] input.

 All data operations are performed on the accumulator.
 In addition, there are eight data registers.
 The data registers are implemented as a single port memory based on latches, which significantly reduced are usage compared to a two port implementation.
 The Accu is complemented by a single carry flag, which can be used for conditional branches.